Nottingham Castle: Reconstruction as the Nottingham Castle Museum

 The mansion remained a derelict shell until it was restored in 1875 by Thomas Chambers Hine, and opened in 1878 by the Prince of Wales, (later King Edward VII) as Nottingham Castle Museum, the first municipal art gallery in the UK outside London.
 The new interiors ignored the original floor levels and fenestration to accommodate a top-lit picture gallery modelled after the Grand Gallery of the Louvre.

 The gatehouse of the medieval castle and much of the walling of the outer bailey were retained as a garden wall for the Ducal Mansion.
 However, the northernmost part of the outer bailey was lost when an approach road was constructed in the 1830s for the development of The Park Estate on the former deer park.

 In September 1939, the British Army took possession of the Castle and its grounds, and in 1941, control transferred to the Air Ministry.
 Large quantities of stores were kept there for the duration of the Second World War.
 It was handed back to the city in 1946.

 On Christmas Day 1996, a landslip, caused by a leaking water main, led to 80 tonnes of earth and retaining wall from the Restoration terrace next to the mansion falling to the bottom of the Castle Rock.
 This revealed some remains of the original castle foundations and the bedrock.
 After a lengthy controversy on the best conservation/restoration approach, the terrace was reinstated with a traditional stone façade.
-The terrace offers great views to the south of the city, and appeared in the film Saturday Night and Sunday Morning, a film about the changing attitude of youth in a changing industrial society.
+The terrace offers great views to the south of the city, and appeared in Saturday Night and Sunday Morning, a film about the attitudes of youth in a changing industrial society.